AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-set-up-webhooks.md

    - Target Url: Enter the URL of your app server for receiving the pre-delivery callbacks.
 Supports both HTTP and HTTPS URLs.
    - Rejection Behaviour: (Optional) Set whether to notify the message sender when their message is rejected.
 The default option is to not notify the message sender.

-1. To add a rule for post-delivery callbacks, fill the following fields under the **post send** tab and then click **Save**.
+1. To add a rule for post-delivery callbacks, fill in the following fields under the **post send** tab, and then click **Save**.
    - Rule Name: Enter a name for the rule.
-Under one project, each rule must have a unique name.
+Each rule under a specific project must have a unique name.
    - Callback Service: Select the types of chat or events this rule applies to.
    - Message Type: Select the types of messages this rule applies to.
-   - Message Status: Select whether the this rule applies to chat or offline messages, or both.
+   - Message Status: Select whether this rule applies to chat or offline messages, or both.
      - To synchronize the chat history on your own server, select chat messages.
 All messages sent by the users are chat messages, regardless of the online status of the message receiver.
      - To push message notifications, select offline messages.
 Messages sent to an offline user are counted as offline messages.
    - Target Url: Enter the URL of your app server for receiving the post-delivery callbacks.
 Supports both HTTP and HTTPS URLs.